cogtoolslab/cognitive-ai-benchmarking/stimuli/README.md

 - `batch_set_size`: int, # of stimuli to be included in each batch. should be a multiple of overall stimulus set size (not including familiarization files in the count for the overall stimulus set size)

 Example code to call `experiment_config.py` can be found in `stimulus_setup_example.ipynb`

-Note that most experiments will require experiment-specific counterbalancing to ensure that each batch contains an equal number of trials from each condition.
-As this is very idiosyncratic to each experiment, our example does not counterbalance and assigns stimuli randomly to batches.
-The relevant section where counterbalancing batches should be applied is labeled in `experiment_config.py`.